RommelTJ/docker_and_kubernetes_notes/complete_guide/s07-deployment-using-aws/01_CI_and_deployments_with_AWS.md

 * Tell Travis how to run our test suite
 * Tell Travis how to deploy our code to AWS.

-# A Touch More Travis Setup
+## A Touch More Travis Setup

 See `.travis.yml` script section.

+## Automatic Build Creation

+Commit the changes and see Travis CI.